 Stories by Courtney Kueppers

-Plus, the best shows and movies of the year.
+Plus, meet this all-women garbage crew.
 Here’s what you need to know today.

 The Chicago region’s commuter railway is taking a cold, hard look at a future with fewer officegoers.

 Bailon comes to Chicago after a stint at Dallas’s NPR station and decades of leading newspapers.

 John P. O’Rourke sailed to victory in 1923, only to later be disqualified on a technicality.
 Today, his descendants are driven to clinch their own win.

 From road closures to ticket prices, here’s the lowdown on the street race happening July 1-2 downtown.

 After a trio of tragic crashes last summer, parents say their vigilance and activism is in high gear.

 In Chicago to promote his debut novel, Hollywood’s beloved nice guy says it’s harder than ever to convince people to put down their phones.

 Believed to be older than the city itself, the bur oak next to the primate house had reached the end of its life.